boredsquirrel/Linux/KDE/Readme.md

 Keywords=terminal;console
 Name=Konsole
 GenericName=Terminal
-Comment="$GenericName"
+Comment=$GenericName

 [Desktop Action FedoraBox]
 Name=Distrobox
 Icon=fedora-logo-icon
-Exec=konsole --profile FedoraBox # this launches "distrobox enter FedoraBox"
+Exec=konsole --profile FedoraBox # Launches "distrobox enter FedoraBox"

 [Desktop Action root]
-Name=root Terminal
+Name=Root Terminal
 Icon=folder-root-symbolic
-Exec=konsole -e pkexec $SHELL #or define a shell
+Exec=konsole -e pkexec $SHELL # Define a shell if needed

 [Desktop Action ssh]
-Name=ssh to X
+Name=SSH to X
 Icon=folder-remote-symbolic
-Exec=konsole -e ssh user@IP:PORT -i /path/to/key
+Exec=konsole -e ssh user@IP -p PORT -i /path/to/key
 ```

-### SDDM-Themes
+### SDDM Themes
-There are awesome presets online, buy SDDM needs them placed in a `/usr` directory, which is not writable on Fedora Atomic and other "immutable" Distros.
-You can use [sddm2rpm](https://github.com/Lunarequest/sddm2rpm) ([crate](https://crates.io/crates/sddm2rpm)) to convert the theme files to RPMs, which can be layered!
+There are many great SDDM themes available, but SDDM requires them to be placed in a `/usr` directory, which is not writable on Fedora Atomic and other "immutable" distributions.

+You can use [sddm2rpm](https://github.com/Lunarequest/sddm2rpm) ([crate](https://crates.io/crates/sddm2rpm)) to convert theme files into RPM packages that can be layered!